VPAC/superlinux/supercomputingwithlinux.md

 If using Mac OS 10.x, a user will probably want to add a terminal alias to your dock.
 From the Macintosh HDD and go to the Applications folder, then Utilities from within that.
 Terminal is in the Utilities folder.
 Drag it to an empty space in the Dock, and the operating system will put an alias there.
 If graphic interface for Linux is being used, like GNOME or KDE, a similar shortcut can be implemented.

-If you're using MS-Windows, download PuTTY or another SSH client.
+If using MS-Windows, download PuTTY or another SSH client.
 If PuTTY is being used, in the 'Host Name' box, enter the server (e.g., `trifid.vpac.org`) and select SSH from the 'Connection type' radio button.
 Verify the host key when connecting for the first time.
 Enabling X-forwarding enabled is recommended for any connections that require graphic forwarding.
 It is very useful to enter a session name, (e.g., "Trifid") in the above case and save it so the details are saved for future connections.

 Generally, the other Putty settings will be fine as they are.
 One thing a MS-Windows user might need if they are going to be using XWindows (to display a graphical interface from the HPC cluster on the local system) is to turn on XForwarding.
 Note however that there is a general rule of thumb that X-forwarding is not usually recommended for a cluster, due to the latency of operating over a WAN link.
 The general rule is do computation on the cluster, copy the files, and do visualisation using local resources.
 However, if visualisation is necessary, the users will also need some sort of "XWindows Server" installed on your local system if they are using MS-Windows.
 A possible free option is XMing, `http://www.straightrunning.com/XmingNotes/`